The other two bridges in Goyt’s Bridge (click either to enlarge): The ancient Packhorse Bridge above, and Shooter’s Clough Bridge below.

 I think it may be Errwood Bridge, but taken from downstream, looking south towards Goyt’s Bridge.

-Some time back I received a message from Chris Belton asking whether I recognised this photo (above) taken by her father back in 1958 which had been captioned ‘Goyt Holiday’ (click here to read her message on the Guestbook).
+Some time back I received a message from Chris Belton asking whether I recognised this photo (above) taken by her father back in 1958 that had been captioned ‘Goyt Holiday’ (click here to read her message on the Guestbook).
 Chis explained:

 The photo shows a bridge over a stream but seemingly not Goyt’s Bridge.
 I can sort of remember it, it was a delightful place, the sort my parents sought out for picnics.
 That’s me running away from the camera to hide on the bridge.
 But of course too young to remember where.
 I don’t remember them ever visiting that area (Goyt) or talking about it, but that’s what it says on the back.

 I told Chris that I didn’t recognise the scene.
 It clearly wasn’t the Packhorse Bridge, or the other smaller bridge seen in the hunting party photos – where Shooter’s Clough runs into the River Goyt.
 And I’d never heard or read about any other bridge, or seen any photos.
 So I assumed this bridge must be further down-river.
 But it now seems this was the main bridge in Goyt’s Bridge.

 My interest in the Goyt Valley means I’ve looked at quite a few old maps showing Goyt’s Bridge before it vanished beneath the waters of Errwood Reservoir.
 And the closer I looked, the more it seemed there must have been another bridge over the River Goyt (see map above).